 Following family tradition (Military or Forest Service), my whole life and career path is being a Civil Servant.
 Right after high school and while attending the University of Idaho, I worked for the Payette National Forest for eight years.
 My experience there ranged from Wilderness Trail crew, Fire Lookout, Helitack and Fire Prevention Officer.
 After moving to Rock Springs and joining Western Wyoming Community College 1997, I have had the pleasure of teaching a wide range of topics in different locations as an adjunct instructor: downhill skiing and snowshoeing (nights and weekends), Cultural Anthropology and North American Indians (Green River Center) plus Computer Basics, Option III, ABE, ESL and GED community courses on the main campus, the Green River Campus and at the Sweetwater Correction Center.
 Now as a Professor of Transitional Studies, the topics I teach range from Pre-Algebra, Algebra I and II, plus 1st Year Success on the main campus and online.

-As Co-Director to the Learning Center, I supervise the Peer Tutor Center, all credit courses within the Developmental Studies Program on campus, online and in Outreach.
+As a Professor of Transitional Studies, I supervise the Peer Tutor Center, all credit courses within the Developmental Studies Program on campus, online and in Outreach.
 These courses range from all HMDV, BAS, DVST and MATH0900, MATH0720 and MATH0760.
 While living and working in Wyoming, I completed a Masters and Doctoral program at the University of Wyoming.
 Earning these graduate degrees and continuing to work with community and college students has solidified within me the power of education.
 Education can address inequalities that impact women, lower social classes, first generation college students and students turning to education after serving in the military.